 8.1 When will I get the decision?

-At the end of the hearing, the PRSB Member will thank the parties and explain the likely timing of the decision.
+At the end of the hearing, the PRSB Member will explain the likely timing of the decision.

 You will receive the PRSB decision by email.
 If you will not be contactable through your Victoria Police email address in this timeframe, please advise the PRSB Secretary of an alternative email.

-Reasons for decisions are not published on the PRSB website but are provided to relevant Victoria Police managers, the LPR and the parties.
+Appeal decisions are not published on the PRSB website but are provided to relevant Victoria Police managers, the CCR and the parties.
 If an appeal is allowed, the outcome will be published in The Gazette.

 PRSB decisions are subject to Supreme Court review (Administrative Law Act 1978 (Vic) or the Court’s original jurisdiction under Order 56 of the Supreme Court (General Civil Procedure) Rules 2015 (Vic).